natep-tech/DiscordAutoMod/README.md

 # Discord AutoMod Custom Lists
+## WARNING: NSFW
+*These txt files contain strong swears and slurs.
+You have been warned.*

 These are custom lists I've compiled from various sources, as a replacement for the built-in lists Discord provides.
 A few of the built-in lists are too restrictive, blocking phrases like "to f\*ck" and other arbitrary phrases within their severe profanity category.

 ## Discord Warnings list